 The Rise of Messaging Apps and Why Brands Should Care

 If you’ve handled a smartphone, you’ve probably used a messaging app like iMessage, Facebook Messenger, Google Hangouts, WhatsApp, WeChat, or ChapStick (the last one is actually a lip balm but note the effectiveness of camelCasing stuff!).
 From humble beginnings as a tech-savvy solution to skirt wireless carrier fees for texting and data usage, messaging apps are not only becoming globally ubiquitous, they’re also bridging the categories of messaging and social platforms.
-A few years ago, I shared my thoughts about some of the newer messaging apps on the scene and now, I want to discuss how messaging apps – and the ways brands can use them – are evolving.
+A few years ago, we shared our thoughts about some of the newer messaging apps on the scene and now, we want to discuss how messaging platforms – and the ways brands can use them – are evolving.

 Messaging Apps: What’s the Appeal?